 Because He has deposited His own Spirit in me, the downpayment on my soul.

 It’s almost too good to be true, but isn’t everything about God?

 This is why God says, “Be holy, for I am holy.”
 He knows what we already are: the righteousness of God in Christ (II Cor.
 5:21)

-This is grace—grace too big to wrap our minds around, too big to wrap even a universe around.
+This is grace.
+Too big to wrap our minds around.
+Too big to wrap even a universe around.
 It fills a chasm that yawns as wide as the East is from the West.
-It swallows whole our uglies, our selfish ambitions, our wounding words, our murderous thoughts.
+It swallows our uglies, our selfish ambitions, our wounding words, our murderous thoughts whole.

-That gap we once tried to fill with our own “righteousness”—righteous that stunk like a sewer—God filled up with pure and living water, Jesus Himself, grace in the flesh.
+God filled the gap we once tried to fill with our own ‘righteousness’—righteous that stunk like a sewer—with pure and living water, Jesus Himself, grace in the flesh.

 But now we are dressed in pure white and crowned with righteousness we did nothing to earn, making our way down the aisle to Jesus, the Bridegroom who awaits us, smiling in joyous anticipation of our arrival.
 He wants us.
 He always has.